-During a fleur d'lis panniculectomy, which is performed under general anesthesia in a hospital or outpatient surgery center, the surgeon typically makes two incisions: one that runs vertically from the lower portion of the sternum to the pubic bone, and one that runs horizontally across the pubic area.
-Excess fat and skin are removed through the horizontal and vertical incisions in the shape of a fleur d'lis.
-A single abdominoplasty type incision is also possible.
+During panniculectomy, which is performed under general anesthesia in a hospital or outpatient surgery center, the surgeon typically makes two incisions: one that runs vertically from the lower portion of the sternum to the pubic bone, and one that runs horizontally across the pubic area.
+Excess fat and skin are removed through the horizontal incision; skin and fat from above the belly button are pulled down and sutured in place; and the belly button is shifted to a normal position.
 Drains are usually inserted to prevent fluid from accumulating.
-Panniculectomy takes from 2 to 4 hours to complete; exactly how many hours depends on how much skin and fat needs to be removed, and whether it is combined with other procedures.
+Panniculectomy takes from 2 to 5 hours to complete; exactly how many hours depends on how much skin and fat need to be removed, and whether it is combined with other procedures.

 Recovery from Panniculectomy

 The amount of time required to recover from panniculectomy is significant.
 Immediately after surgery, pain, swelling and bruising are present, and pain medication is prescribed.
-Most patients are hospitalized overnight, and typically do not return to work for 1 to 4 weeks.
+Most patients are hospitalized for up to a week, and typically do not return to work for 4 to 6 weeks.
 Patients are encouraged to walk postsurgery, but must avoid other activities until sufficient healing has occurred, usually after 6 to 8 weeks.
-Drains are removed after about 2 weeks and an abdominal binder is worn for 6 weeks to prevent seroma formation.

 Risks of Panniculectomy